Harsh-Agarwals/organization-todos-list/README.md

-# Getting Started with this homeGURUKUL React App
+# Getting Started with this todo React App for your Organization

 In the project directory, you can run: